marianaguimaraes/PCS7MQTT/README.md

 # PCS7MQTT

-Using lib Settimino, but with changes - in repository
+Using lib PubSubClient and Settimino, but Settimino with changes - in repository

 Set the IP's